-Universal Credit full service will roll out during July 2018 across Tendring for working age claimants, but will not affect everybody immediately.
+Universal Credit has been rolled across Tendring for working age claimants, but will not affect everybody immediately.
 The biggest change for a tenant is that you will now receive direct payments towards your housing costs.
 Therefore, you will now be responsible when you are in receipt of Universal Credit for paying your rent - this should be your top priority above all other bills to ensure you maintain your home and to avoid losing it.

 Making Your Claim